mariolinguito/codingadventures/content/blog/making-a-custom-token-for-drupal/index.md

 We can consider a token as a placeholder; this placeholder, at the right moment, will be substituted by some value.
 We have a token for almost everything: the site name, the node title, the node id, the random number or strings, the date, hour, and so on.

-The tokens are defined in Drupal using a contrib module called *Token* (link to the module), and as with everything in the CMS, you can define your tokens.
+The tokens are defined in Drupal using a contrib module called *Token* ([this](https://www.drupal.org/project/token) is the official page of the project), and as with everything in the CMS, you can define your tokens.
 But we have a limit... we can use tokens inside the scope of the context.

 For example, **you cannot use the node id token for a media element** (using the media library core module).
 Again, **you cannot access this information during the creation of the node itself** (it doesn't have it yet!).